|

 There are slow and fast ferries, so be sure to check the Lantau ferry timetable to see which one best suits your timing.

-Lantau Island Tour Itinerary
+Lantau Island Itinerary

 Day Trip Itinerary to Lantau Island 2